 Consistent with the modeling discussed in Sections 2.1 and 2.2, sedimentation was ignored.
-Through this modeling, it was determined that, in the subtidal areas, PCB concentrations beneath the surface could be as high as 3,000 times the current maximum subsurface total PCB concentration from the generalized core profiles when assuming 100 cm/yr Darcy flux and 2 feet of sediment (not exceeding RALs) on top of the buried contamination.
-This concentration is close to solubility limits for Aroclor PCBs (i.e., theoretical maximum dissolved phase concentration).
-The maximum concentration that could be present in buried contamination was predicted to be 10 times greater than the current concentration when assuming the Darcy flux of 400 cm/yr and only 1 foot of cleaner sediment on top of the buried contamination, which is considered a worst-case scenario.
-In the intertidal area, the maximum PCB concentration that could be present in buried contamination was predicted to be 130 mg/kg OC assuming 1 foot of cleaner sediment on top of the buried contamination or 452 mg/kg OC assuming 1.5 feet of cleaner sediment on top of the buried contamination.
+Through this modeling, it was determined that, in the subtidal areas, PCB concentrations beneath the surface could be as high as 3,000 times the current maximum subsurface total PCB concentration from the generalized core profiles when assuming a 100 cm/yr Darcy flux and 2-foot thickness of sediment (not exceeding RALs) on top of the buried contamination.
+This concentration is close to solubility limits for PCB Aroclors (i.e., theoretical maximum dissolved phase concentration).
+The maximum concentration that could be present in buried contamination was predicted to be 10 times greater than the current concentration when assuming a Darcy flux of 400 cm/yr and only 1 foot of cleaner sediment on top of the buried contamination, which is considered a worst-case scenario.
+In the intertidal area, the maximum PCB concentration that could be present in buried contamination was predicted to be 130 mg/kg OC assuming 1 foot of cleaner sediment on top of the buried contamination.
 The results are shown in Table K2-3.